pluteski/speech-to-text/blog/content/life30_review.md

 I started to reconsider, now of the mind that most of those one and two star reviews were too harsh and misleading, possibly written by readers who didn’t stick with it long enough.

-Around chapter 30 the author dives into cosmology, his specialty.
-It blossoms into a much more interesting brand of futurism.
+Around chapter 30 the author dives into cosmology.
+This is his specialty.
-There were still times where I wondered if the material had been written by a ghost writer but things were looking up.
+At this point the book blossoms into a much more interesting brand of futurism.
+Still futurism, and there were still times where I wondered if the material had been written by a ghost writer.
+But things were looking up.

 # Mind Blown

 Chapter 34 delves into the subject of Goals and Causality.

 We have been taught to think of entropy as the one true law of nature that trumps all others.
 But if not for gravity, entropy is boring.
 Gravity makes things interesting --- it creates hot spots, from one of which sprang life as we know it.
+This promotes processes that, like a heat engine, can perform work by exploiting a temperature difference.

 We are introduced to the notion of dissipation as organization principle, whereby :